Wake Forest's Michael Brennan wins Genesis Invitational Showcase in Los Angeles

-Sophomore Michael Brennan fired a 5 under 66 on Monday to win the Genesis Invitational Showcase and a spot in the PGA Tour’s event later this week.
+Sophomore Michael Brennan of Wake Forest fired a 5 under 66 on Monday to win the Genesis Invitational Showcase and a spot in the PGA Tour’s event later this week.

-Brennan, who is from Leesburg, Va., won for the fourth time at Wake Forest.
+Brennan, who is from Leesburg, Va., won for the fourth time in his career for Coach Jerry Haas and the Demon Deacons.

 He’s the second Wake Forest golfer to win the tournament joining Will Zalatoris, who was rookie of the year on the PGA Tour last season.
 Zalatoris won the Genesis Invitational Showcase in 2015.